 \section{Abstract}

 Neutral atom arrays and optical cavity QED systems have developed in parallel as central pillars of modern experimental quantum science~\cite{kaufman2021quantum,walther2006cavity,reiserer2015cavity}.
-While each platform has demonstrated exceptional capabilities—such as high-fidelity quantum logic~\cite{tsai2025benchmarking,evered2024highfidelity,peper2025spectroscopy,radnaev2025universal} in atom arrays, and strong light-matter coupling in cavities~\cite{birnbaum2005photon,haas2014entangled,barontini2015deterministic}—their combination holds promise for realizing fast and non-destructive atom measurement~\cite{wang2024ultrafast}, building large-scale quantum networks~\cite{huie2021multiplexed,li2024highrate,covey2023quantum,zhang2024proposal,sinclair2025faulttolerant,hahn2025deterministic}, and engineering hybrid atom-photon Hamiltonians~\cite{makin2008quantum,hartmann2008quantum,greentree2006quantum}.
-However, to date, experiments integrating the two platforms have been limited to interfacing the entire atom array with one global cavity mode~\cite{deist2022mid,grinkemeyer2025errordetected,hu2024siteselective,hartung2024quantumnetwork,liu2023realization,dhordjevic2021entanglement}, a configuration that constrains addressability, parallelism, and scalability.
+While each platform has demonstrated exceptional capabilities—such as high-fidelity quantum logic~\cite{tsai2025benchmarking,evered2024highfidelity,peper2025spectroscopy,radnaev2025universal} in atom arrays, and strong light-matter coupling in cavities~\cite{birnbaum2005photon,haas2014entangled,barontini2015deterministic}—their combination holds promise for realizing fast and non-destructive atom measurement~\cite{wang2025ultrafast}, building large-scale quantum networks~\cite{huie2021multiplexed,li2024highrate,covey2023quantum,zhang2025proposal,sinclair2025faulttolerant,hahn2025deterministic}, and engineering hybrid atom-photon Hamiltonians~\cite{makin2008quantum,hartmann2008quantum,greentree2006quantum}.
+However, to date, experiments integrating the two platforms have been limited to spatially interfacing the entire atom array with one global cavity mode~\cite{deist2022mid,grinkemeyer2025errordetected,hu2025siteselective,hartung2024quantumnetwork,liu2023realization,dhordjevic2021entanglement}, a configuration that constrains addressability, parallelism, and scalability.
 Here we introduce the cavity array microscope, an experimental platform where each individual atom is strongly coupled to its own individual cavity across a two-dimensional array of over 40 modes.
-Our approach requires no nanophotonic elements~\cite{menon2024integrated,dhordjevic2021entanglement}, and instead uses a new free-space cavity geometry with intra-cavity lenses~\cite{shadmany2025cavity} to realize above-unity peak cooperativity with micron-scale mode waists and spacings, compatible with typical atom array length scales while keeping atoms far from dielectric surfaces.
-We achieve homogeneous atom-cavity coupling, and show fast, non-destructive, parallel readout on millisecond timescales, including cavity-resolved readout into a fiber array as a proof-of-principle for future networking applications~\cite{li2025parallelized}.
-This platform is species-agnostic and scalable, and we expect key metrics to further improve in a next-generation realization~\cite{soper2025cavity} anticipated to be compatible with glass-cell-based experiments.
-Our work unlocks, for the first time, the regime of many-cavity QED, and opens an unexplored frontier of large-scale quantum networking with atom arrays.
+Our approach requires no nanophotonic elements~\cite{menon2024integrated,dhordjevic2021entanglement}, and instead uses a new free-space cavity geometry with intra-cavity lenses~\cite{shadmany2025cavity,mahler2019coupling} to realize above-unity peak cooperativity with micron-scale mode waists and spacings, compatible with typical atom array length scales while keeping atoms far from dielectric surfaces.
+We achieve homogeneous atom-cavity coupling, and show fast, non-destructive, parallel readout on millisecond timescales, including through a fiber array as a proof-of-principle for networking applications~\cite{li2025parallelized}.
+As an outlook, we realize a next-generation iteration of the platform with over 500 cavities and a nearly $10\times$ improvement in finesse.
+Our work unlocks the regime of many-cavity QED, and opens an unexplored frontier of large-scale quantum networking with atom arrays.